 For starters, you should never underestimate the importance of IT service management for modern business.
 Virtually all companies now utilize IT in order to deliver fundamental products and services.
 Maximizing the value of these end-results, while also minimizing wastage, is an essential part of driving KPIs; so much so that fewer and fewer companies are willing to gamble their success by neglecting proven methodologies and best practices.

 Importantly, the new ITIL is also designed to be flexible enough to incorporate future technological developments.
 After all, in this current digital age, there are always new disruptive factors to take into account.
-With the flexibility offered by ITIL 4, you will be better able to evolve your business when necessary, helping you to maintain an invaluable edge over your competitors.
+With the enterprise agility offered by ITIL, you will be better able to evolve your business when necessary, helping you to maintain an invaluable edge over your competitors.

 It can also be beneficial to invest in corporate ITIL training for multiple employees at once.
 This will greatly improve collaboration, allowing your teams to work smarter both in managing IT and creating, implementing, and maintaining services in practice.